 The Best Online Retirement Income Calculators

 Retirement calculators can be quite useful for planning for your financial future.
-However, as noted a financial research paper "The Efficacy of Publicly Available Retirement Planning Tools," "The advice provided from a majority of these tools is extremely misleading to households."
+However, these tools may provide advice that is misleading to households.

 Choosing Your Calculator

 So, how do you know which retirement calculator you should use?
 It depends on a few factors, including your life phase and how complex your situation is.

 In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
 Each calculator was assigned scores in each category, with three being the best.
 Accuracy was ultimately weighted at 60% of the final score, with usability and education each representing 20%.

 |T. Rowe Price||2||3||2||2.2|